apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 The script runtests.sh contain template for 3 combinations of tests.
 Ensure the auth configs for all the accounts used for testing are provided in abfs-testrun-configs.xml.
 In case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the runtests.sh.
+The thread count can be specified as the command line argument for the script.
+By default the same will be 8.

 Adding a combination of tests involves setting the variable scenario (ex: HNS -OAuth) and specifying the specific configurations for the particular